 These fish can’t tolerate water that’s too cold or too hot.
 So, make sure to change the water regularly, use a good filtration system, and keep the temperature above 70°F and below 85°F.

-How Do You Tell If a Tetra Is a Male or Female?
+How Do You Tell Male or Female?

 It’s easy to tell between a male tetra and a female tetra.
 Of course, you wouldn’t get it the first time, but it won’t take long to differentiate between the two.
 The most obvious difference is that a female black skirt tetra is noticeably larger than a male black skirt tetra.